MurrayEfford/openCR/README.md

 devtools::install_github("MurrayEfford/openCR")
 ```

-(Installation is rather slow, and produces voluminous messages because of the compilation of C++ code).
+Installation is rather slow, and produces voluminous messages because of the compilation of C++ code.

 ## References